-Gestalt specialists will partner with you to play a meaningful role in assisting you in structuring the best possible B-BBEE transaction for your business.
+Gestalt will partner with you in structuring the best possible B-BBEE transaction for your business.

-We advise you on your most effective options to restructure the business as well as the transaction.
-Our specialists facilitate negotiations and the implementation of the investment or sale of shares to a suitable B-BBEE compliant investor/partner to maximise the benefit to your scorecard and competitive advantage.
+We advise on your most effective options to structure the B-BBEE transaction and business.
+Our specialists facilitate negotiations and implementation of the investment or sale of shares to a suitable B-BBEE compliant investor/partner to maximise the benefit to your scorecard and competitive advantage.

 A number of vital considerations must be undertaken to improve the probability of success.
 For this, we highly recommended scheduling an Ownership Workshop to explore the many benefits of introducing a B-BBEE Partner to your business.

 The quantum of equity available to a B-BBEE partner is important, as different levels of shareholding may mean different levels of benefit.
 The minimum participation for some recognition and to avoid the penalty of dropping a Level on the scorecard is 10%.
 The minimum for access to the mining industry!!!
 Under review up to 35% and most government and parastatal tenders is 25.1%.
 A 30.1% black women ownership provides significant strategic benefit, as the business is recognised as a Black Women Owned Entity.

 This would place the business in a highly competitive position to deal with most large companies and the state.
 The next level of recognition is 51%, which would be even more beneficial, but requires existing shareholders to give up outright control of the business.

 The Codes provide scorecard points based on the structure of the B-BBEE shareholding, so it’s important for the structure to maximise the score.
 This requires consideration of black women as well as a broad-based or employee-based participation.
 The bonus points available should also be taken into account.